Skip to main content

 Creative Activities

-16. Viskupič, F., & Wiltse, D. Older Adults’ Attitudes toward Various COVID-19 Vaccine Mandates.
-Journal of Aging & Social Policy.
+20. Viskupič, F. and Wiltse, D. Older Adults’ Attitudes toward Various COVID-19 Vaccine Mandates.
+Journal of Aging and Social Policy.
 Forthcoming.

-15. Viskupič, F., Celik Wiltse, E., & Wiltse, D. Pocketbook versus Identity?
+19. Viskupič, F., Celik Wiltse, E. and Wiltse, D. Pocketbook versus Identity?
 Farmers’ Attitudes towards International Trade.
-The Social Science Journal, Forthcoming.
+The Social Science Journal.
+Forthcoming.

-14. Viskupič, F., Wiltse, D., & Meyer, B. Beyond Vaccination: Messaging From Religious Leaders Can Help Increase Adherence to COVID-19 Mitigation Guidelines Following Vaccination.
+18. Viskupič, F., Wiltse, D. and Meyer, B. Beyond Vaccination: Messaging From Religious Leaders Can Help Increase Adherence to COVID-19 Mitigation Guidelines Following Vaccination.
 A Research Note.
 The Social Science Journal.
 Forthcoming.

-11. Viskupič, F., & Wiltse, D. (2023).
+11. Viskupič, F. and Wiltse, D. (2023).
 Political Partisanship and Trust in Government Predict Popular Support for COVID-19 Vaccine Mandates for Various Professions and Demographic Groups: A Research Note.
-American Politics Research, 51(2), 139–146.
+American Politics Research.
+51(2), 139–146.

 3. Viskupič, F. (2021) Status, Maintenance of Security, and Militarized Foreign Policy.
 Midwest Social Sciences Journal, 24(1).